LiaOb21/colora/README.md

 - [x] setting of resources for each rule
 - [x] Rule `purge_dups.smk` and `purge_dups_alt.smk`: redirecting outputs
 - [x] Formatting and linting to be fixed according to snakemake requirements
-- [x] implement `assemblyQC` - waiting for new Merqury release to make a new conda recipe (light green path above)
+- [ ] implement `assemblyQC` - waiting for new Merqury release to make a new conda recipe (light green path above)
 - [x] organelle QC
-- [x] log files: some of them are empty because it's impossible to redirect stderr and stdout to the file
-- [ ] packages versions: create stable yaml files with conda export
+- [x] packages versions: create stable yaml files with conda export
 - [ ] add singularity and docker as option for environment management
+- [x] check if there is a better way to define oatk output
 - [ ] set up GitHub actions

-Notes:

-- Arima pipeline - changes compared to the original pipeline:
-   - creating conda environments with needed tools so no need to specify tools' path
-   - Remove the PREFIX line and the option -p $PREFIX from the bwa command, it is not necessary and creates problems in the reading of files
-  - add -M flag in bwa mem command - step 1.A and 1.B
-  - pipeline split in several rules